Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Abstract

 \section{Abstract}

-\acrfull{fl} deployments using IoT devices is an area that is poised to significantly benefit from advances in NextG wireless.
-In this paper, we deploy a \acrshort{fl} application using a 5G-NR \acrfull{sa} testbed with open-source and \acrfull{cots} components.
-The 5G testbed architecture consists of a network of resource-constrained edge devices, namely Raspberry Pi's, and a central server equipped with a \acrfull{sdr} and running O-RAN software.
-Our testbed allows edge devices to communicate with the server using WiFi and Ethernet, instead of 5G. \acrshort{fl} is deployed using the Flower \acrshort{fl} framework, for which we developed a comprehensive instrumentation tool to collect and analyze diverse communications and machine learning performance metrics including: model aggregation time, downlink transmission time, training time, and uplink transmission time.
-Leveraging these measurements, we perform a comparative analysis of the \acrshort{fl} application across three network interfaces: 5G, WiFi, and Ethernet.
-Our experimental results suggest that, on 5G, the uplink model transfer time is a significant factor in convergence time of \acrshort{fl}.
-In particular, we find that the 5G uplink contributes to roughly $23\%$ of the duration of one average communication round when using all edge devices in our testbed.
-When comparing the uplink time of the 5G testbed, we find that it is 33.3$\times$ higher than Ethernet and 17.8$\times$ higher than WiFi.
-Our results also suggest that 5G exacerbates the well-known straggler effect.
-For reproducibility, we have open-sourced our \acrshort{fl} application, instrumentation tools, and testbed configuration.
+Deploying FL using IoT devices is an area poised to significantly benefit from advances in NextG wireless.
+In this paper, we deploy a FL application using a 5G-NR Standalone (SA) testbed with open-source and Commercial Off-the-Shelf (COTS) components.
+The 5G testbed architecture consists of a network of resource-constrained edge devices, namely Raspberry Pis, and a central server equipped with a Software Defined Radio (SDR) and running O-RAN software.
+Our testbed allows edge devices to communicate with the server using WiFi and Ethernet in addition to 5G.
+FL is deployed using the Flower FL framework, extended with custom instrumentation for communication and ML metrics.
+We analyze the FL application across three network interfaces--5G, WiFi, and Ethernet--as well as across 5G bandwidths and uplink-downlink scheduling ratios.
+Our experimental results challenge some common assumptions about communication time in FL over wireless and discuss the potential pitfalls of these assumptions.
+We find that there is a consistent straggler in about 70\% of trials, while in the other 30\%, high communication time causes competing stragglers.
+We also compare FL performance over 5G with and without external congestion and compare our testbed to commercial 5G to validate our findings in a broader context.
+For reproducibility, we have open-sourced our FL application, instrumentation tools, and testbed configuration.